dotnet/runtime/src/libraries/System.Private.CoreLib/src/README.md

 ### File Naming Convention

-Any runtime specific partial part which has also shared part sholud use runtime specific file name suffix to easy the navigation.
+Any runtime-specific `partial` part which also has a shared part sholud use a runtime-specific file name suffix to ease the navigation.

 * `*.CoreCLR.cs` for CoreCLR runtime
 * `*.Mono.cs` for Mono runtime